alhusabkn3-art/Gy-Data-Hub/DEPLOY.md

 - GET `https://<your-render-domain>/health` → 200 OK
 - GET `https://<your-render-domain>/` → returns index.html (SPA served)
-- GET the SMEAPI data-plan endpoint used by the application and confirm that plans are returned correctly.
+- Get the SMEAPI data-plan endpoint used by the application and confirm that plans are returned correctly.

 ### 2. Database & sessions